 Tarryn Aimée Smith is an Americana singer-songwriter whose music is a unique blend of folk, bluegrass, jazz, and country.
 Many who hear Tarryn's voice describe it as pure and smooth, with an angelic quality reminiscent of Allison Krauss.
-Based in the Nashville area, the multi-instrumentalist plays regularly at local restaurants, music venues, private and house parties, and festivals in Tennessee and other states.
-In 2012 she signed with Second City Music Group as a staff songwriter.
-Her song “Expecting Good Things”, which she co-wrote with Wil Nance and Steve Dean, was the title cut of Jeff and Shari Easter’s Grammy Nominated album in 2010, and a live recording of the song was also placed on the Gaither Homecoming “Majesty” CD and DVD set.
-As an artist, Tarryn’s music has been played along with interviews on numerous radio stations across the country.
-With diverse influences including James Taylor, Dolly Parton, Bonnie Raitt, Willie Nelson, the Eagles, the Judds, Joni Mitchell, Frank Sinatra, and Ella Fitzgerald, Tarryn enjoys writing a variety of music styles.
-She also specializes in acoustic arrangements of classic songs, similar to the styling of the late Eva Cassidy.
+Based in the Nashville area, the multi-instrumentalist plays regularly at music venues, restaurants, festivals, private events, and house parties in Tennessee and other states.
+One of the accolades so far in Tarryn’s career was co-writing a song called “Expecting Good Things” with Wil Nance and Steve Dean that became the title cut of Jeff and Shari Easter’s Grammy and Dove Nominated album in 2010.
+A live recording of the song was also placed on the Gaither Homecoming “Majesty” CD and DVD set.
+In 2012, she signed with Second City Music Group as a staff songwriter.
+Tarryn’s recordings of her original music have been played on numerous radio stations across the country.